-To turn on the cruise control, push the ON-OFF switch on.
-The CRUISE indicator light in the vehicle information display will illuminate.
+To turn on the cruise control, push the ON-•OFF switch.
+The CRUISE indicator light in the instrument panel comes on.
 To set cruising speed, accelerate the vehicle to the desired speed, push the COAST/SET switch and release it.
-The SET indicator light in the vehicle information display will illuminate.
+The SET indicator light in the instrument panel comes on.
 Take your foot off the accelerator pedal.
 Your vehicle maintains the set speed.